niuers/niuers.github.io/_posts/2020-07-21-How_to_setup_blog_with_github.md

 1. Check-in your github page repository to github.com.
 Wait a few minutes, your webiste should be ready at: your-user-name.github.io.
 1. Now you have a blog!

+Once you have created your blog, you can make changes in '_config.yml' file to config your name, github account, and the title, descriptions, etc. for your blog.

+If you want to add a static webpage, just make a copy of the 'about.md' in the '_pages' directory and add the new page into 'navigation.yml' file.

+Note, to post in your blog, add file under '_post' directory.
+Make sure the file name follows convention of "YYYY-MM-DD-title_of_post.md", where "YYYY-MM-DD" is the year-month-date, e.g. 2020-07-21.
+The 'title_of_post' can be anything you choose for your title.

 [github-pages]: https://pages.github.com/
 [jekyll]: https://jekyllrb.com/